kanenorman/crypto-streaming/README.md

 ## Overview

-This project implements a real-time data pipeline for processing cryptocurrency price data.
-It uses a suite of technologies including Docker, Finnhub WebSockets, Kafka, Flink, and MySQL.
+This repository implements a real-time data pipeline for processing cryptocurrency price data.
+It uses a suite of technologies including Docker, WebSockets, Apache Kafka, Apache Flink, and MySQL.

 ## Architecture

 The pipeline is designed as follows:

-- **Finnhub WebSockets**: Streams real-time cryptocurrency price data.
+- **WebSockets**: Streams real-time cryptocurrency price data.
-- **Kafka**: Acts as a messaging system that decouples the data ingestion from processing.
+- **Apache Kafka**: Acts as a messaging system that decouples the data ingestion from processing.
-- **Flink**: Processes the streaming data and applies transformations.
+- **Apache Flink**: Processes the streaming data and applies transformations.
 - **MySQL**: Stores the processed data for further analysis or querying.

 ![System-Design](./assets/system-design.png)